pratinav/dsmun17.com/committees/unhsc.md

 I am extremely excited to be heading the Historical Security council this year, and I expect a high level of research and preparation from the delegates.
 The agendas selected for this year are undoubtedly going to challenge the delegates on a myriad of levels and hopefully, be exciting and engaging at the same time.
 I look forward to skillful diplomacy and heated debate in Committee.

 Do feel free to reach out to me for any and all concerns you may have.
-I can’t wait to meet you all at Chandgbagh this year!
+I can’t wait to meet you all at Chandbagh this year!

 Sincerely,

 Ishan Jhawar

-Chairperson, Historic Security Council.
+Chairperson, Historic Security Council

-> “History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.”
+> "History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again."
-  — Maya Angelou
+  —Maya Angelou

 ### Deputy Chairpersons